-Wanting to use the beautiful aromas and flavors from your pellets in your grilling?
-Turns out it’s not as tricky as you might think.
+Want to use the beautiful aromas and flavors from your pellets in your grilling?
+It turns out it’s not as tricky as you might think.
 Here’s how to use your wood pellets in a charcoal grill.

 Wood pellets are a fantastic fuel source.
-They’re easy to use and can burnc leaner than regular wood, as they don’t contain any of the bark or dirt that standard wood logs do.
-Furthermore they cost less per energy unit than almost all other types of fuel.
+They don’t contain any of the bark or dirt that standard wood logs do, so they burn cleaner.
+They also cost less per energy unit than almost all other types of fuel, including lump charcoal or briquette brands.

 Pellets also come in different flavors, which means that you can enhance your cooked meat by using flavors like hickory, apple or mesquite.

-It’s why wood pellet grills are becoming more and more popular, as people look for ways to improve their grilling even further.
+It’s why wood pellet smokers and grills are becoming more and more popular, as people look for ways to improve their grilling even further.

 What you might not know though is that you can actually use these pellets in your charcoal grill to enhance your cooking even further.
 No need to change grills from charcoal or gas to wood.
 No, no, no.